Department of Race, Ethnicity, Gender, and Sexualilty Studies

 WGSS 4033.
 Women of Color Feminisms.
 (3-0) 3 Credit Hours.

 This course centers feminist epistemological contributions of Women of Color.
 As a result of their positionalities, Women of Color have developed their own organizations, printing presses, research approaches, and critical theories, and have contributed to social change.
 This course examines critical theories that make up Black, Chicana/x and Latina/x, Indigenous, and Asian/Asian American feminisms.
 Women of Color feminisms have advanced change through their scholarship, activism, community organizing, participation in mutual aid, cultural production, and critique of and resistance to coloniality in all of its forms.
 This course uses an intersectional approach to examining the contributions of Women of Color feminisms across disciplines to include, but not limited to, education, public health, popular culture, community organizing, policy, and cultural production.
-Same as AAS 4033 and MAS 4033, credit cannot be earned for both AAS 4033, WGSS 4033, and MAS 4033.
-Course fees: LRH1 $20.54; STSH $30.81.
+(Same as AAS 4033 and MAS 4033.
+Credit can only be earned for one of the following: AAS 4033, MAS 4033, or WGSS 4033.)
+Course Fee: LRH1 $20.54; STSH $30.81.

 WGSS 4043.
 Chicana/x Feminisms.
 (3-0) 3 Credit Hours.

 This course centers the development of Chicana/x Feminisms before, during, and after the Chicana/o/x Civil Rights Movement.
 Developed by Chicana/x mothers, activists, youth, community workers, academics, and artists.
-Chicana/x Feminisms reflects the embodied knowledges and resulting theories of Chicanas/x who live at the intersections of race, class, gender, and sexuality that provide them with the unique insight and strategies to advocate for social transformation within their communities and beyond.
-The course begins with an examination of the foundational scholars within Chicana/x Feminist Thought, surveys the various contributions Chicana/x feminisms has made to education, research, labor, cultural production, spirituality, and other areas, and extends to the present to explore the shifts and advancements within Chicana/x Feminist Thought since the Movement.
-Same as MAS 4043, credit cannot be earned for both MAS 4043 and WGSS 4043.
-Course fees: LRH1 $20.54; STSH $30.81.
+Chicana/x Feminisms reflect the embodied knowledges and resulting theories of Chicanas/x who live at the intersections of race, class, gender, and sexuality that provide them with the unique insight and strategies to advocate for social transformation within their communities and beyond.
+The course begins with an examination of the foundational scholars within Chicana/x Feminist Thought, surveys the various contributions Chicana/x feminisms have made to education, research, labor, cultural production, spirituality, and other areas, and extends to the present to explore the shifts and advancements within Chicana/x Feminist Thought since the Movement.
+(Same as MAS 4043.
+Credit cannot be earned for both MAS 4043 and WGSS 4043.)
+Course Fee: LRH1 $20.54; STSH $30.81.

 WGSS 4623.
 Feminist Theories.
 (3-0) 3 Credit Hours.